jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.4 IdwInterpolation

-Interpolates vector points into a raster surface using an inverse-distance weighted scheme..
+Interpolates vector points into a raster surface using an inverse-distance weighted scheme.

 *Parameters*: